Rural Resident Medical Officer Cadetships

 There are two eligibility pathways as an Indigenous Cadet.

-- first year at the University of Sydney, Wollongong or Notre Dame; or
+- first year at Macquarie University, the University of Sydney, Wollongong or Notre Dame; or

-- second year at the University of Newcastle, New England or Western Sydney; or
+- second year at Western Sydney University, the University of Newcastle or New England; or

 - third year at the University of NSW; or